Quez Watkins Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Watkins has averaged 34.3 receiving yards per game over his three career matchups against the Cowboys, 2.8 more than his over/under in Saturday's game.
+- Watkins' 34.3 receiving yards per game in his three career matchups against the Cowboys are 1.8 more than his over/under for Saturday's game.

 - Watkins, in three matchups, did not have a touchdown catch.

-- The Cowboys are giving up 259.9 passing yards per game this season, the NFL's 24th-ranked pass defense.
+- The 259.9 yards per game the Cowboys are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- The Cowboys have allowed 22 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+- The Cowboys have given up 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances